 Notifications can be helpful when they let you know something important needs your attention, such as a text from your kid or an email from your boss.
 But most notifications are sent by machines, not people.
 And they're designed to draw you into interacting with an app you might not otherwise prioritize.
 Go to your phone's settings (on iPhones, it's Settings > Notifications) to turn off everything except messaging apps or other crucial tools.

 All those colorful apps?
 They're designed to trigger your brain's reward system and make you feel good.
 If you want to check your phone less, cutting off this trigger may help.
 It won't be easy, though.
-We're pretty hooked on all those flashy colors.
+We're pretty hooked on all of those flashy colors!
 But most phones let you choose muted colors.
 On iPhones, you can go full grayscale.
-Go to Settings > General > Accessibility > Display Accommodations.
-Turn on Color Filters, and set to "Grayscale."
+Go to Settings > Accessibility > Display & Text Size.
+Turn on Color Filters, and set to grayscale.

 Tapping is so easy!
 It's easy enough that we do it without even thinking sometimes.
 But if you need to take the time to type the name of the app, it gives your brain a second to consider whether you really need to play another game of Candy Crush.